yanivam/react-path-tooltip/README.md

 | textColor  | string | Optional.
 Text color.
 Default: "white" |
 | fontFamily | string | Optional.
 The font family.
 Default: san-serif |
 | fontSize   | number | Optional.
 The font size.
 Default 12|

+## Notes

+* When using the tooltip, make sure that the SVG elements are located in the code above the tooltip elements.
+The reason: In SVG, the rendering order is based on the document order.
+I.e. the first elements in the SVG document fragment getting "painted" first.
+Subsequent elements are painted on top of previously painted elements.
+Thus the order of elements is important to avoid issues with path elements rendered on top of tooltips.
+* If the tooltip text is too long, then the tooltip controller will automatically wrap the text across multiple lines.

 ## License
 MIT